unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

 <embed src="/snippets/_test-domain-explain.md" />

 :::warning
 The [Partner API](/domain-distribution-and-management/overview.md) only supports Polygon Layer2 Network.
-And, for [Login with Unstoppable](/identity/quickstart/retrieve-client-credentials.md), it can be integrated with any EVM-compatible DApp.
+And, for [Unstoppable Login](/identity/quickstart/retrieve-client-credentials.md), it can be integrated with any EVM-compatible DApp.
 However, domains minted on testnets (e.g. Mumbai or Goerli) are not supported.
 :::

 ## Step 1: Gather Requirements for the Website Faucet